 Yes I know we said whilst you’re travelling, but why not get a head start.
 If you want to truly study a language effectively for your adventure abroad.
 It’ll always help to begin your study before you’ve arrived in your chosen country.
 After all, preparation is key, and it’ll give you a great opportunity to learn some of the easier elements of the language, like greetings and simple conversation, before moving on to its more advanced aspects.
 Learning before you leave will also put you in a great position to be able to test out what you’ve learnt.
 You’ll know so much as soon as you arrive in your chosen country, giving you a head start and added confidence in a new and unfamiliar environment.

 Here at Learn&Co, we provide a number of courses.
 Our experienced and specialist tutors will put you in a great position to master a language whilst you travel.
-If you would like to take some lessons to prepare for your journey, contact us through our website so we can find the right tutor for you!
+If you would like to take some lessons to prepare for your journey, contact us through our website so we can find the online language tutors!

 Know your learning style